Skip to Main Navigation | Skip to Content

-1. Demonstrate the ability to create solutions to computing problems in industry, government or academia appropriate to their levels of professional experience (a, b, c, d, i, j, k).
+1. Demonstrate the ability to create solutions to computing problems in industry, government or academia appropriate to their levels of professional experience (a, b, c, i, j, k).

-2. Be capable of gauging the impact of computing on society, and apply knowledge of the ethical, social and professional responsibilities to their work (b, c, e, g).
+2. Be capable of gauging the impact of computing on society, and possess knowledge of the ethical, social and professional responsibilities of their work (e, g).

-3. Have effective oral and written communication skills and demonstrate the ability to contribute effectively to the benefit of teams and organizations (d, f).
+3. Have effective oral and written communication skills and demonstrate the ability to contribute effectively to the benefit of teams (d, f).

 4. Continue to update their professional knowledge and skills to adapt to innovation and change, and be successful in their professional work and/or graduate studies (a, b, c, h, j, k).